Vanille-N/tree-beamer/README.md

 From the root directory, execute `$ make`.

-Source files will be fetched from `src/` into `build/`, compiled locally inside `build/`, and the beamer `main.pdf` will be moved back to the root directory.
+Source files will be fetched from `src/` into `build/`, compiled locally inside `build/`, and the beamer `rfmig.pdf` will be moved back to the root directory.
 To delete all build artifacts, run either `$ rm -rf build/` or `$ make clean`.
 See `Makefile` for details.